Modern typography: Typeface

+Typeface remains the groundwork for design concepts.
 The hallmark of early modern typography is the sans-serif typeface.
-"Because of its simplicity, the even weight of its lines, and its nicely balanced proportions, sans serif forms pleasing and easily distinguished word patterns — a most important element in legibility and easy reading."
+"Because of its simplicity, the even weight of its lines, and its nicely balanced proportions, sans serif forms pleasing and easily distinguished word patterns – a most important element in legibility and easy reading."
+This legibility and easy readability standard remains a top priority when it comes to Modern Typography.

+The essence of Modern Typography was for its visible form to be developed out of the functions of the text. sans-serif follows common typeface conventions such as establishing tone and personality, enhancing readability and comprehension, conveying specific emotions, and helping various brands, assignments, and/or courses of action to build their brand identity; all while competing to remain appealing to readers and viewers.